niftools/maya_nif_plugin/ReadMe.txt

 COMPILING FROM SOURCE:

-This release uses Niflib 0.5.4, availiable separately.
+This release uses Niflib 0.5.6, available separately.
 You can compile both Niflib and the Maya plug-in together or separately by first compiling Niflib in static library form and then linking it with the Maya plug-in.

 This code SHOULD be compatible with multiple versions of Maya.
 If you successfully compile this code for a version of Maya other than 6.5 or 7.0, please send it to me so others can use it! =)

-If you can program in C++, have Maya, and want to help make this plugin better, come join our project at http://niftools.sourceforge.net!
+If you can program in C++, have Maya, and want to help make this plug-in better, come join our project at http://niftools.sourceforge.net!

 OPTIONS: